 The Mug Project

-UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive a one-dollar and nine-cent drip coffee or fountain beverage, a savings of forty cents or more.
+UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive a one-dollar and nineteen-cent drip coffee or fountain beverage, a savings of forty cents or more.
 The program also offers 15 percent off specialty coffee beverages.
 More than 90 percent of Volunteer Dining locations are participating, including Starbucks, Einstein’s, Quiznos, and Subway.
 Offer is not valid at Chick-fil-A.

 Dining trayless minimizes food waste, conserves energy and water, and reduces the amount of cleaning chemicals entering the waste stream.
 During the Destination Imagination event each summer, serving 72,800 trayless meals has saved 109,200 gallons of water.

 Through a partnership with UT Recycling, Volunteer Dining donates left over food from orientation to the Food Recovery Network.
+We donated over 15,000 lbs of food during the 2017-2018 school year.

 Reusable Condiment Containers

-Reusing and restocking condiment containers at all our dining locations saves one metric cube of landfill space per week—about the size of a refrigerator.
+Reusing and restocking condiment containers at all our dining locations saves one metric cube of landfill space per week — about the size of a refrigerator.

 We divert 23,000 pounds of waste from the landfill each year by providing reusable dishware and eliminating Styrofoam from use* on campus.